After 90 Years, Graft Threatens China's Communists

 On Friday, President Hu said, "Without stability, nothing can be done.
 And those achievements already made could be lost.
 This is a lesson that all the comrades in the party should keep in mind."

-The Communist Party has survived by delivering blistering economic growth and ensuring no alternatives exist to its rule.
+The Communist Party has survived by delivering blistering economic growth and ensuring that no alternatives exist to its rule.
 Ahead of a leadership transition next year to a younger generation, there are questions about what the Communist Party stands for, even among its own members.
 And this tale of two celebrations shows how distanced the Communist Party is becoming from those it rules.